T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Thumbnail
 ^^^^^^^^^

-Thumbnails will be rendered via GraphicsMagick (http://www.graphicsmagick.org/) 'convert' and 'inkscape' (https://inkscape.org).
+Thumbnails will be rendered via ImageMagick (https://www.imagemagick.org/) 'convert' and 'inkscape' (https://inkscape.org).
 'inkscape' is only used for '.svg' files.

 The Typo3 graphic eco-system is not used at all by QFQ.